Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Discussion

 \subsection{The shell motion: breakout?}

-Figure\,\ref{fig:shell} provides us with the kinematics of the expanding shell in various directions.
-Our simulation has been continued through $t=3\times 10^3$\,yr after turning on the radiation feedback.
-At this time the shell is located at $R_{\rm s}\sim 1$\,pc from the sink and expands with the velocity of $v_{\rm s}\sim 160\,{\rm km\,s^{-1}}$ along the rotation axis of the lower hemisphere, i.e., along the $\theta = \pi$ ray.
-Along this ray, the shell velocity has decreased till $t\sim 425$\,yr, then it was accelerated sharply to $\sim 2\times 10^3\,{\rm km\,s^{-1}}$, due to the increase in the accretion luminosity and associated radiation force.
-The shell has decelerated till $t\sim 1,500$\,yr at the rate $\sim R^{-2}$.
+Figure\,\ref{fig:shell} provides us with the position and kinematics of the expanding shell in various directions.
+Our simulation has been continued through $t=3.2\times 10^3$\,yr after turning on the radiation feedback.
+At this time the shell is located at $R_{\rm sh}\sim 1.3$\,pc from the sink and expands with the velocity of $v_{\rm s}\sim 200\,{\rm km\,s^{-1}}$.
+The shell velocity has been decreasing from the peak of $\sim 2\times10^3\,{\rm km\,s^{-1}}$ at $t\sim 200$\,yr in the direction of $\theta=0$ to $\sim 100\,{\rm km\,s^{-1}}$ at $t\sim 1,300$\,yr, then rapidly accelerated again to $\sim 10^3\,{\rm km\,s^{-1}}$, and then decelerated by a factor of 3$-$5.
+These variations in the outflow velocity of the shell are both related to the radiation/thermal acceleration and variations in the accretion rate along the ray.

-Note that after $t\sim 1,500$\,yr, the outer shell velocity along this ray is approximately constant, while in the opposite direction of $\theta=0$, the shell expansion is slower, $\sim 35\,{\rm km\,s^{-1}}$, and its size is smaller as well, $\sim 0.3$\,pc.
-The same lower hemisphere shell appears to expand faster sideway, along $\theta = 0.75\pi$ ray with $\sim 220\,{\rm km\,s^{-1}}$.
+Note that after $t\sim 2,000$\,yr, the outer shell velocity along this ray is approximately flat in all directions, although the variability is non-negligible and there are clear differences in the expansion velocity along different rays.
 This confirms that the shell expansion is substantially anisotropic and depends on the complex interplay between the anisotropy of the driving force and the accretion flow.
 Such anisotropic expansion is also observed in supernova remnants \cite[e.g.,][]{williams18}.

-We have plotted the expansion velocity of the shell along a number of directions, including the $\theta = \pi$ ray, as a function of its radius, in Figure\,\ref{fig:vs_vesc}.
-These velocities have been superposed over the escape velocity from the same radii, based on the total mass within these radii.
-We have stopped following the shell if its velocity drops below the escape one.
-Note that the shell in the lower hemisphere not only expand faster than the escape speed along a number of rays, including along the rotation axis, i.e., along the funnel.
+We have plotted the expansion velocity of the shell along four directions, including the $\theta = \pi$ ray, as a function of its radius, in Figure\,\ref{fig:vs_vesc}.
+These velocities have been superposed over the escape velocity from the same radii, based on the total mass enclosed within these radii.
+We stopped following the shell if its velocity dropped below the escape one.
+Note that the shell expands faster than the escape speed, basically always.

+Most interestingly, while the shell expansion rate experienced periods of substantial slowdown and acceleration, the amplitude of these variations has gradually subsided as it approached 1\,pc, and it has basically leveled off.
+This statement can be applied to all directions in Figure\,\ref{fig:vs_vesc}.